Largecap vs Midcap vs Smallcap: Understanding their relative risk-return

 While Covid-19 was first spotted in China, the implications of the virus were still unknown.
 With a global breakout, the health crisis had led to a lockdown around the globe bringing economic activity to an arrest.

-Mar 2020 to December 2021 | Recovery from covid lows
+Mar 2020 to November 2024 | Recovery from covid lows

 During the peak of uncertainty, the global central banks and governments have helped stabilise the economic impact with unprecedented stimulus.
+Post the stabilisation of the economies around the world, growth remains resilient despite inflationary concerns.
+India witnessed a revival of capex aided by both the government and private sector.

 Conclusion